Choosing Leather

 These are my current thoughts on leather choices for the various parts of a handmade shoe.
 First, a little introduction to shoe leather.

-Vegetable tanned vs. Chrome tanned
+Vegetable tanned vs. chrome tanned

-In the other side of the ring, we have chrome tanned leather.
-The absolute vast majority of men’s quality shoes are made with uppers that are chrome tanned.
-This leather (in the high quality options) offers great durability and resistance to the elements.
-Chrome tanned leather is easier to work with in many aspects, more water resistant, and for good and bad it doesn’t really ‘age’.
-Premium chrome tanned leather takes shoe polish extremely well.
+Chrome tanned leather – in the absolute highest quality options – offers great durability and resistance to the elements, making it very suitable for footwear.
+Chrome tanned leather is easier to work with in many aspects, more resistant to both water and heat, and for good and bad it doesn’t really ‘age’ like veg tanned leather.

-So, which way to go?
-The answer tends to be a mixture of both: usually chrome tanned uppers, and veg tanned for everything else.
-It is also an option to use 100% veg tanned leather for a pair of shoes, uppers and all.
-(I’ve made a few like that.)
-Regardless of the upper leather, some parts of the shoe must be vegetable tanned as explained later below.
+That being said, the question remains.
+Which way to go: vegetable tanned or chrome tanned?
+The answer tends to be a mixture of both.
+Most high end shoes are made with chrome tanned uppers, and with veg tanned leather for everything else.
+(It is also an option to use 100% veg tanned leather for a pair of shoes, uppers and all – but this is to be considered an exception to the rule.
+I’ve made a few like that, and it can be great – but it’s not standard practice.)

 Cut